matrix-org/synapse/docs/usage/configuration/config_documentation.md

 ### `stream_writers`

-Experimental: When using workers you can define which workers should handling writing to streams such as event persistence and typing notifications.
+Experimental: When using workers you can define which workers should handle writing to streams such as event persistence and typing notifications.
 Any worker specified here must also be in the [`instance_map`](#instance_map).

 See the list of available streams in the